Yiling-Huo/yiling-huo.github.io/resources.md

 ## Games:

+*Troubleshoot:* If you're on Windows and you see an error saying *api-ms-win-core-path-l1-1-1.ddl is missing* when trying to open one of the games, this may be because your PC doesn't have the Visual C++ Redistributable for Visual Studio 2015 or 2017, which is required by Python.
+Try downloading it [for x86 (32bit) Windows](https://aka.ms/vs/16/release/vc_redist.x86.exe) or [for x64 (64 bit) Windows](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 - Chengyu Maze 成语迷宫: <a id="chengyu"></a>

   <a href="/files/resources/games/chengyu-maze.zip" download>Download</a> (25 MB, *The build only works on Windows, please download the source code if using Mac.*) [Code](https://github.com/Yiling-Huo/chengyu-maze).
 A game that looks like the maze task used by psycholinguists, but with Chinese chengyu (four-character idioms).
 Made with pygame.